phrenotype/munix/README.md

 To get an id, you only need to call one method, `Munix\Munix::nextId(int $customId)`.

-The only thing needed now is a custom number from 0 (inclusive) to 1023 (inclusive).
+The only thing needed is a custom number from 0 (inclusive) to 1023 (inclusive).
 For a single project, any number in that range will suffice.
 However, if it's a distributed system, each machine will need a different number, to avoid collisions.

 If no `custom id` is supplied, the default value of `0` is used.